 We agree that alternate level of interconnection should be specified.
 While the alternate level of interconnection may be specified at LDCA level, the issue of carriage charges for calls from LDCA to SDCA would arise as the fixed line operator would then be required to carry the call from LDCA to SDCA on its network.
-In case the POI is not feasible at the SDCA due to technical inability (non-feasibility) of the fixed line operator's network, then the fixed line operator may designate LDCA switch as the designated point of interconnection.
-The interconnecting operator should hand over the call at designated point and post this no carriage charges would be payable to the fixed line operator.
+In case the POI is not feasible at the SDCA due to technical inability (nonfeasibility) of the fixed line operator, operator level of interconnection should be specified.
 Alternatively, if the POI at the SDCA is feasible but the interconnecting operator wants to interconnect at LDCA in order to have fewer POIs then appropriate cost based carriage charges would become payable to the fixed line operator.